Taxation and Collection

 Due Dates

-Payment of the municipal tax bill is due no later than the 60th day following the sending of the account.
+Payment of the municipal tax bill is due no later than the 30th day following the sending of the account.
+These will be mailed on February 16.
 Municipal tax bills of more than $300 can be paid in three installments:

 It's important to note these dates, since no reminders will be sent.
 Any payment made after the due date will entail additional interest charges and penalties at the combined rate of 13%.
 The City of Vaudreuil-Dorion is not responsible for delays or omissions in mail delivery, regardless of the means used.